East Elmhurst, Queens: Police and crime

 East Elmhurst is patrolled by the 115th Precinct of the NYPD, located at 92–15 Northern Boulevard.
 The 115th Precinct was ranked 20th safest out of 69 patrol areas for per-capita crime in 2010.
 Crime has declined significantly since the late 20th century when the area was known as the "cocaine capital" of New York City.

 The 115th Precinct has a lower crime rate than in the 1990s, with crimes across all categories having decreased by 82.5% between 1990 and 2018.
 The precinct reported 3 murders, 41 rapes, 248 robberies, 368 felony assaults, 195 burglaries, 653 grand larcenies, and 149 grand larcenies auto in 2018.

 Arts and culture

 Residents

 During the 1950s and 1960s, the area was home to many African American musicians, civil rights leaders, professionals, and athletes including Malcolm X, Dizzy Gillespie, Nat Adderley, Louis Armstrong, Jimmy Heath, Frankie Lymon, Charlie Shavers, Ella Fitzgerald, and Willie Mays.
 During the late 1960s and early 1970s. numerous New York Mets such as Ed Charles and Tommie Agee called East Elmhurst home.
 East Elmhurst is the childhood home of former U.S. Attorney General Eric Holder and Queens Borough President Helen Marshall.
 Jazz vocalist Norman Mapp also lived in East Elmhurst.

 Nepali community

-The intersection of 75th Street and 31st Avenue in East Elmhurst was co-named "Mount Everest Way" on March 9, 2019, to celebrate the Nepali community in the western part of East Elmhurst, Jackson Heights, and Woodside areas.
+The intersection of 75th Street and 31st Avenue in East Elmhurst was co-named "Mount Everest Way" on March 9, 2019, to celebrate the Nepali American community in the western part of East Elmhurst, Jackson Heights, and Woodside areas.